oskarlh/ohlt/README.md

 ![Banner](media/banner.webp)

+*TODO: Describe new features and improvements in OHLT here*

-New features include shadows from studiomodels, new entities, additional tool textures, ability to extend world size limits, portal file optimisation for J.A.C.K. map editor and minor algorithm optimization.
+New features *in SDHLT* include shadows from studiomodels, new entities, additional tool textures, ability to extend world size limits, portal file optimisation for J.A.C.K. map editor and minor algorithm optimization.

 ## Compiling the compilers
 ```